 # Windows Automated Installation Kit (free download from Microsoft)

-2. Download the ZIP file from here and extract the contents to WAIK Files folder.
-Before starting the actual installation procedure, you need to have three files: Bcdboot.exe, Bootsect.exe and Imgex.exe.
+Step 2: Download the ZIP file from here and extract the contents to the WAIK Files folder.
+Before starting the actual installation procedure, you need to have three files: Bcdboot.exe, Bootsect.exe, and Imgex.exe.
 These files can only be obtained by installing Windows Automated Installation Kit for Windows 7 on your Windows PC.
 After installing WAIK, simply search for these files in the Windows installation drive to get them.
 Once you have these three files, copy them to WAIK Files folder that you have created in the above step.

-3. Copy all the contents of Windows 7 installation DVD to the Windows Files folder.
+Step 3: Copy all the contents of the Windows 7 installation DVD to the Windows Files folder.

-4. The next step is to run Installer.cmd file as Administrator (Right-click on installer.cmd and select run as administrator).
+Step 4: The next step is to run the Installer.cmd file as Administrator (Right-click on installer.cmd and select run as administrator).
 In the first screen, you will be asked to press Enter to continue.

-6. Now, you need to select the Windows 7 edition that you want to install on external hard drive.
-You can select the edition by entering the index number shown in the screen.
-For example, type “5″ (without quote) and hit Enter key to select Ultimate edition.
+Step 6: Now, you need to select the Windows 7 edition that you want to install on external hard drive.
+You can select the edition by entering the index number shown on the screen.
+For example, type “5” (without quote) and hit Enter key to select Ultimate edition.

-8. Now, type in the drive letter of your ACTIVE partition and hit Enter key.
+Step 8: Now, type in the drive letter of your ACTIVE partition and hit Enter key.
 Generally “C” is the active partition.
-You can find the active partition by opening Windows Disk Management tool (type diskmgmt.msc in Start menu search area and hit enter to launch it).
+You can find the active partition by opening the Windows Disk Management tool (type diskmgmt.msc in Start menu search area and hit enter to launch it).

-10. Reboot your PC and follow the usual Windows 7 installation procedure to complete Windows 7 installation on external hard drive.
+Step 10: Reboot your PC and follow the usual Windows 7 installation procedure to complete Windows 7 installation on the external hard drive.
 Your PC will be restarted twice or thrice during installation.